vorant94/vorant94.github.io/packages/blog/content/posts/divide-and-conquer-right-concerns-to-separate/index.md

 ---
-title: 'Divide and conquer: right concerns to separate'
+title: "Divide and conquer: right concerns to separate"
 description: One of the shared programming principles is separation of concerns.
 It guides programmers to separate applications into smaller units with distinct boundaries.
 My view on it went over a couple of iterations and I'd like to share with you what it means for me now
 tags:
   - design-patterns